z0rde/ebi-ac-compounds-parser/README.md

 # ebi.ac.uk compounds database parser

 Parsing compounds data from ebi.ac.uk api to Postgres database.
-The goal was to keep it clean an minimal in modules, without using unnecesary thinks like flask etc.
+The goal was to keep it clean and minimal in modules, without using unnecesary thinks like flask etc.

 external modules used: